genefever/bingle/README.md

     $ nodemon start

-Keep the server running for duration that you want to use the app.
+Keep the server running for the duration that you want to use the app.
 You are now ready to use the extension!

-## Chrome extension minimized build for production
+## Chrome extension minimized production build

-If you want a minimized build version of the Chrome extension, then from `bingle/chrome_extension`, run:
+If you want a minimized build version of the Chrome extension, then from within `bingle/chrome_extension`, run:

     $ npm run build